barbayellow/opensource-investigation/README.md

-# opensource-investigation
+# Opensource Investigation

-Open-source investigations : using Internet for citizen journalism
+Introduction about tools and methods for open-source investigation